So a few people have complained that the quests in Fallout 3 are shallow or nonsensical. Other people really dig them. Two common responses are:

 - Kill Roy and all his followers.
 I wasn’t happy about having to choose this one.
 It would be much better to talk some sense into this guy rather than just blow him away, but that game won’t let you even attempt it.
 However, assuming Roy is set on attacking and taking over Tenpenny, then this seems like the least of the three evils from which we can choose.
 Actually, the game should let you just kill Roy, and leave his (two) followers alone.
 They wouldn’t do anything violent on their own.
 But the quest is set to trigger on the death of all three, logic be damned.

 - Okay, you could also just walk away and leave the quest unfinished, which is actually the most righteous of the choices offered.
-The problem here is that the most sensible courses of action simply aren’t available.
+The problem here is that the most sensible courses of action simply aren’t allowed or recognized by the game.

 It should be noted that Roy’s hideout is actually not bad by wasteland standards.
 It’s clean and safe (for ghouls) and certainly better than the shacks of rusty corrugated metal that many people live in.
 Roy is actually pretty rich himself compared to a lot of people.